 Clinical Psychologist

-Carrie is a Clinical Psychologist (registered with the APS and AHPRA) who has worked in a variety of mental health settings, both public and private for twenty years.
-Over the last ten years Carrie has been working in private practice with children, young people and adults as well as supervising and mentoring other clinicians.
-She practices on the Sunshine Coast QLD delivering psychological therapy to clients referred with diagnoses, such as anxiety, depression, trauma and other significant stressors that have a negative impact on daily life.
+arrie is a Clinical Psychologist (registered with the APS and AHPRA) who has worked in a variety of mental health settings, both public and private for twenty five years.
+Over the last fifteen years Carrie has been working in private practice as well as supervising and mentoring other clinicians.
+She practices on the Sunshine Coast QLD delivering psychological therapy to clients referred with anxiety, depression, trauma and experiencing significant stressors that have a negative impact on daily life.

 NB: Clients can only be seen as either a Clinical Psychology client or Naturopathic/Nutrition client.
 Psychologists in Australia can only see clients from one profession (Australian Psychological Society Ethical Guidelines) and not the integration of both disciplines.